wekan/wekan/README.md

 [![Wekan chat][vanila_badge]][vanila_chat]

-2017-02-04 News: All Wekan fork/Wefork code, pull requests and translations has been merged back to official Wekan.
-Wefork will not accept new pull requests and issues to Wefork.
+2017-02-08 News: All of Wefork is now merged and moved back to official Wekan.
+Wefork will not accept any new issues and pull requests.
 All development happens on Wekan.

 [Wefork announcement and merging back][fork_announcement]